VW Camper Models – A Guide For the Confused A Little VW Camper History

 Volkswagen imported the first VW Camper van to the UK in 1955 and a year later, transporter production moved to a new factory in Hanover.
-The campers were fitted out by Westfalia, a coachwork company who worked in partnership … Full Story »
+The campers were fitted out by Westfalia, a coachwork company who worked in partnership with VW for many … Full Story »

 When I got my first Volkswagen Beetle I was still a teenager.
 I had wanted one for a long time and had somehow always felt a connection to the old VWs right from the start.
 I just love the look and feel of the air cooled Volkswagens, especially the 21 window bus and the older Beetles.

 My first car was not a VW.
 In fact I went through several “water buffaloes” before getting myself an air cooled bug.
 At one time I was driving an 8 cylinder Dodge Ram.
 That old truck, as best as I could figure, got around ten miles to the gallon.
 One day I was driving that truck up into a ‘holler’ in southeastern Kentucky and I saw a green VW with a “For Sale” sign.
 I stopped to talk with the guy and to look at the car.

 The critter turned out to be a 1974 Super Beetle with some bad engine troubles along with a lot of other ails and pains.
 I had gotten my hands into grease and … Full Story »